route1337/jamf-macos-scripts/documentation/installHomebrew.md

 Jamf Pro Scripts for macOS Management - Install Homebrew
 ==============
-This script runs during the post-DEP SplashBuddy run and installs [Homebrew](https://brew.sh) for the initially created user
+This script runs during the post-DEP DEPNotify run and installs [Homebrew](https://brew.sh) for the initially created user

 Requirements
 ------------